pkgcraft/pkgcraft.github.io/content/posts/rustifying-bash-builtins.md

-For example, the `inherit` command used to load eclasses, `die`, and all install-related functionality (e.g. `doins`) are all implemented as builtins[^1].
+For example, the `inherit` command used to load eclasses, `die`, and all install-related functionality (e.g. `doins`) are all implemented as builtins[^builtins].
 This allows for a more seamless experience compared to pkgcore which implements all of this natively in bash using a simple daemon that sends messages via shared fds to communicate between the python and bash sides.